stevejay/middleengine-website/src/posts/2020-08-23-a-performance-testing-gotcha-with-the-canvas-web-api.md

 | Scaling from a 3000x3000 canvas area to a 3000x3000 canvas area (no scaling) | 317.33 ops/s ± 5.64%  |

 The most significant factor in performance is the size of the destination image: the smaller the destination image, the better the performance.
 Even when scaling from a large image to a small image, the performance was over 1000 operation per seconds.
 That said, the size of the source image does also affect performance, with smaller source images producing better results than larger source images.

+## Conclusion

+Performance testing in general can be difficult to do well and consistently, and in the case of the Canvas API some information is required about how browsers work internally in order to avoid problems.
+In this case finding a way to flush the pending draw actions solved the problems encountered.

 ## Layered canvas issues